misakisaysyes/CSS-The-Definitive-Guide-4th-zh/docs/ch9.md

  );
 ```

 The gradient line points toward 90 degrees, which is the right side.
-There are 14 color
-stops in all, one for each of the comma-separated color names, and they are dis‐
-tributed evenly along the gradient line, with the first at the beginning of the line and
-the last at the end.
-Between the color stops, the colors are blended as smoothly as
-possible from one color to the other.
+There are 14 color stops in all, one for each of the comma-separated color names, and they are distributed evenly along the gradient line, with the first at the beginning of the line and the last at the end.
+Between the color stops, the colors are blended as smoothly as possible from one color to the other.
 This is shown in Figure 9-66.

 <Figures figure="9-66">The distribution of color stops along the gradient line</Figures>

-So, without any indication of where the color stops should be positioned, they’re
+So, without any indication of where the color stops should be positioned, they’re evenly distributed.
-evenly distributed.
 What happens if you give them positions?

 #### Positioning color stops